 Parallelism: concepts

-Once all sequential optimizations have been exhausted, it is time to consider whether parallelization makes sense.
+Once all sequential optimizations on the bottlenecks have been exhausted, it is time to consider whether parallelization makes sense.

 Embarrassingly parallel problems